Start Printed Page 58160

 (2) Musical work information.
 For each matched musical work owned by the copyright owner for which accompanying royalties are being distributed to that copyright owner, the mechanical licensing collective shall report the following information:

 (i) The musical work name, including primary and any alternative and parenthetical titles for the musical work known to the mechanical licensing collective.

 (ii) ISWC for the musical work, to the extent it is known to the mechanical licensing collective.

 (iii) The mechanical licensing collective's standard identification number of the musical work.

 (iv) The administrator's unique identifier for the musical work, to the extent one has been provided to the mechanical licensing collective by a copyright owner or its administrator.

 (v) The name(s) of the songwriter(s), to the extent they are known to the mechanical licensing collective.

-(i) The sound recording name(s), including primary and all known alternative and parenthetical titles for the sound recording.
+(A) The sound recording name(s), including all known alternative and parenthetical titles for the sound recording.